mariaflores13/NLP-reddit-classification/README.md

-## Classifying Subreddit Posts Using APIs and NLP
+## Classifying Subreddit Posts Using NLP

 ### Summary
 In this project, I used [Pushshift's](https://github.com/pushshift/api) API to collect posts from two subreddits: [`/r/nosleep`](https://www.reddit.com/r/nosleep) and [`/r/creepypasta`](https://www.reddit.com/r/creepypasta).
 Using Natural Language Processing, I trained a few classifiers to determine where the post came from.
 After conducting a `GridSearch()` on different parameters for each classifier, I chose the model and parameters with the best test score.
 By running `CountVectorizer()` and `ExtraTreesClassifier()` through a `Pipeline()`, the model was able to predict the subreddit 77% of the time.